 Maybe you are familiar with the similarity between acetic acid and vinegar?
 Well, vinegar is (4%) acetic acid that’s diluted with water.
 Its production in sourdough fermentation produces CO2, but it also benefits the quality of the bread by:

-As the environment becomes more acidic, cereal enzymes become more active, here are a few of the important ones:
+As the environment becomes more acidic, cereal enzymes become more active.
+Here are a few of the important ones:

 phytic acid, which binds dietary minerals such as iron, calcium, and zinc together.
-Hydrolising phytic acid with phytase breaks the bonds to aid mineral absorption when eaten.
+Hydrolising phytic acid with phytase breaks the bonds to aid mineral absorption when sourdough bread is eaten.

 Gluconic acid, formed by the acidification of glucose is used in cement!
 It strengthens the dough and enhances the gas retention properties of the gluten.

 Pentosans play a central role in creating the structure of bread in the oven before it passes 45C (113F).
 Prentosorace enzymes multiply as the dough warms and break down pentosans, releasing the stored water.
 This is why rye bread dough becomes stickier as it ferments and (partially) why it is suspect to collapse in the oven.

 By slowing down the rate of transfer between the yeast and the water cells (or bacteria and water), the rate of fermentation is also slowed.

-Scientifically this happens, but finding a significant deterioration or advantage is rare to most bakers.
+Scientifically this happens, but finding a significant deterioration or advantage is rare for home bakers.
 Providing the water is drinkable and not overly chlorinated it is perfect for making sourdough.
 I don’t filter mine!
 If you suspect that your tap water is bleached or chlorinated at high levels, leave it out for 30 minutes before using it, or switch to bottled water.

 We can cool the temperature of the dough to slow down fermentation.
-This method is used to overnight “retard” sourdough bread to be baked the following day, or by weekend bakers who store their starter in the fridge so they don’t have to feed it as often.
+This method can be used to overnight “retard” sourdough bread to be baked the following day, or by weekend bakers who store their starter in the fridge so they don’t have to feed it as often.
 Yet timing isn’t the only reason that the temperature of sourdough should be considered.
 Temperature changes the flavour of sourdough too.

 Here’s a table that explains what occurs when water and temperature are increased or decreased together:

-|Fermentative bacteria||Result when water and temperature is increased||Result when water and temperature is decreased|
+|Fermentative bacteria||Result when water and temperature are increased||Result when water and temperature are decreased|

 |0.
 Homofermentive||More lactic acid is produced||Lactic acid production slows|